 DTaP Immunization Schedule

-DTaP immunizations are given as a series of 5 injections, usually given at ages:
+DTaP immunizations are given as a series of 5 injections at ages:

 Why Is the DTaP Vaccine Recommended?